havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 - The number of direction bins for the histogram can be specified.

 - All the direction bin sectors will have the same size (same number of degrees covered).
+This type of angle histogram is also called a "rose diagram" or "rose plot".

 - An angle offset (positive or negative - clockwise or counter clockwise) for the direction bins can be specified.

 - The positions of the direction bins are shown graphically.

-- A direction histogram is displayed, showing the distribution of the directions according to the chosen bins.
+- A direction histogram (or rose diagram) is displayed, showing the distribution of the directions according to the chosen bins.

 - The histogram can be saved to a CSV file.